-Prior to version 8.4, it was not possible to specify the same page from the same file directly more than once, and the workaround of specifying the same file in more than one way was required.
-Version 8.4 removes this limitation, but there is still a valid use case.
-When you specify the same page from the same file more than once, qpdf will share objects between the pages.
-If you are going to do further manipulation on the file and need the two instances of the same original page to be deep copies, then you can specify the file in two different ways.
+Prior to qpdf version 8.4, it was not possible to specify the same page from the same file directly more than once, and a workaround of specifying the same file in more than one way was required.
+Version 8.4 removes this limitation, but when the same page is copied more than once, all its data is shared between the pages.
+Sometimes this is fine, but sometimes it may not work correctly, particularly if there are form fields or you intend to perform other modifications on one of the pages.
+A future version of qpdf should address this more completely.
+You can work around this by specifying the same file in two different ways.
 For example qpdf in.pdf --pages .
-1 ./in.pdf 1 -- out.pdf would create a file with two copies of the first page of the input, and the two copies would share any objects in common.
+1 ./in.pdf 1 -- out. pdf would create a file with two copies of the first page of the input, and the two copies would not share any objects in common.
 This includes fonts, images, and anything else the page references.

-6.6 Overlay and Underlay Options
+6.12 Overlay and Underlay

-Starting with qpdf 8.4, it is possible to overlay or underlay pages from other files onto the output generated by qpdf.
+You can use qpdf to overlay or underlay pages from other files onto the output generated by qpdf.
 Specify overlay or underlay as follows:

+'''

-{ -- overlay | -- underlay } file [options] --
+{--overlay|--underlay} file [options] --

+'''

-Overlay and underlay options are processed late, so they can be combined with other like merging and will apply to the final output.
+Overlay and underlay options are processed late, so they can be combined with other options like merging and will apply to the final output.
 The --overlay and --underlay options work the same way, except underlay pages are drawn underneath the page to which they are applied, possibly obscured by the original page, and overlay files are drawn on top of the page to which they are applied, possibly obscuring the page.
-You can combine overlay and underlay.
+You can combine overlay and underlay, but you can only specify each option at most one time.